ericmersch/loop16/README.md

 This abstraction is duplicated 16 times in the code 16loops.pd and this code also makes the link with the audio interface and a small reverb is added.
 The reverb uses the abstraction reverbA~.pd and setThreshold.pd

 A maximum of 16 loops can be played at the same time.
 Each of these loops have its own duration.
-Therefore, I speak of asynchrone loops, which are less predictible then traditional loops.
+Therefore, I speak of asynchrone loops, which are less predictible then synchrone loops.

+3. Raspberry Pi setup

+In order to run the pure data patch at boot, I modified the file /etc/rc.local and add the line pd -nogui -alsa -mididev 2 -audiodev 5 -inchannels 6 /home/pi/Documents/loop16 before the line exit 0